 HIPAA also requires us to enter into written agreements with certain contractors, known as business associates, to whom we disclose PHI.
 Covered entities may be subject to penalties for, among other activities, failing to enter into a business associate agreement where required by law or as a result of a business associate violating HIPAA, if the business associate is found to be an agent of the covered entity and acting within the scope of the agency.
 Business associates are also directly subject to liability under HIPAA.
-In instances where we act as a business associate to a covered entity, there is the potential for additional liability beyond our status as a covered entity.

-Covered entities must notify affected individuals of breaches of unsecured PHI without unreasonable delay but no later than 60 days after discovery of the breach by a covered entity or its agents.
-Reporting must also be made to the HHS Office for Civil Rights and, for breaches of unsecured PHI involving more than 500 residents of a state or jurisdiction, to the media.
+In instances where we act as a business associate to a covered entity, there is the potential for additional liability beyond our status as a covered entity, triggered settlement payments or civil monetary penalties.
+HIPAA violations may result in made to the HHS Office for Civil Rights and, for breaches of unsecured PHI involving more than 500 residents of a state or jurisdiction, to the media.
 All impermissible uses or disclosures of unsecured PHI are presumed to be breaches unless an exception to the definition of breach applies or the covered entity or business associate establishes that there is a low probability the PHI has been compromised.
 Various state laws and regulations may also require us to notify affected individuals in the event of a data breach involving personal information without regard to the probability of the information being compromised.